High-Probability Convergence Theory for Distributed Composite Optimization with Sub-Weibull Noises: Conclusions and discussions

 \section{Conclusions and discussions}

-In this work, the distributed composite optimization problem in the context of sub-Weibull stochastic gradient noises is investigated.
-The convergence theory of DCSMD-SW is comprehensively established.
+The convergence theory of DCSMD-SW has been comprehensively established.
 The explicit convergence rate is fully derived for two types of ergodic approximating sequences generated from DCSMD-SW under appropriate selection rules of stepsizes.
-As a byproduct of this work, the convergence behaviors of two important distributed stochastic algorithms, DSGD and DSED, under the influence of sub-Weibull randomness have been directly obtained.
-Notably, the convergence characteristics of these two algorithms under sub-Weibull environment have not been independently studied in existing literature.
-Moreover, this work eliminates the need for the crucial technical assumption of boundedness of the decision set, which has been a dependency in existing research on DMD and DSMD approach for convex optimization.
-Finally, numerical experiments are conducted to support the theory in this work.
-It would be interesting to extend our analysis to other popular occasions such as distributed Nash equilibrium seeking, distributed strongly convex optimization and distributed online optimization.
-We leave them for our future work.
+As a byproduct of this work, the convergence behaviors of DSGD under sub-Weibull randomness has been directly obtained.
+Notably, the convergence characteristics of DSGD-SW have not been independently studied in existing literature.
+Moreover, this work eliminates the need for the crucial technical assumption of boundedness of the decision set, which has been a dependency in existing research on DMD approach for convex optimization.
+Numerical experiments are conducted to support the theory.
+It would be interesting to extend our analysis to other popular occasions such as distributed Nash equilibrium seeking, strongly convex DO and online DO.
+It would be interesting to study the non-ergodic convergence of DCSMD-SW.
+We leave them for future work.